 - Application: Used to lock a fastener into place.

-- Description: An internal tooth lock washer has several teeth on the inside diameter that bite into the fastener.
+- An internal tooth lock washer has several teeth on the inside diameter that bite into the fastener.

 - Application: Used to lock shallow-headed fasteners into place and absorb shock and vibrations.

-When choosing between hardware washer types, remember to consider both the washer’s applications and the type of nut or other fastener you will be using.
 Need help identifying an item?
 Find products fast with image search in The Home Depot Mobile App.
 Snap a picture of an item you like, and we'll show you similar products.